dekuNukem/ATX4VC/README.md

 * USB-C and Auxiliary Power Output

-* Fan speed, soft power, ARGB animation with optional MCU board.
+* Fan speed, soft power, ARGB animation with optional MCU daughterboard.

 You can use ATX4VC to: